Seahawks pre-draft position review: Seattle needs some backup QBs behind Russell Wilson

 Wilson will make an average of $35 million for the next four years, still the most of any player in the NFL ($1 million more than Pittsburgh’s Ben Roethlisberger).

-But, yep, Seattle again has no clear backup, at the moment with only Wilson on the roster, meaning that somehow, someway over the next month or so the Seahawks figure to add at least two quarterbacks to the roster.
+But Seattle again has no clear backup at the moment with only Wilson on the roster, meaning that somehow, someway over the next month or so the Seahawks figure to add at least two quarterbacks.

 Here’s a look at the quarterback spot as we begin our annual review of each Seahawks position group entering the draft.